limejelly/Backlight-for-XCode/README.md

 Usage:

-You can enable plugin by selecting menu Edit->Line backlight.
+You can enable plugin by selecting menu Edit->Backlight->Line backlight.
-Also you can change the color of selection by choosing Edit->Edit line backlight color
+Also you can change the color of selection by choosing Edit->Backlight->Edit line backlight color